kkrull/doc-speeding-up-rspec/index.md

 [Zeus](https://github.com/burke/zeus) and [Spin](https://github.com/jstorimer/spin) exist to ease this burden by pre-loading Rails, but they add some configuration burden and can lead to incorrect test results if you're not careful.

+### Application layers

+Does one layer of the application take most of the 2+ minutes to run the suite?
+Not really:

+- 228 controller tests: 11.1s
+- 329 gateway tests: 17.3s
+- 280 interactor tests: 12.3s

+### Memory usage?

+No, it's not really this either.
+The `rspec` process gets as high as 1074M VIRT size.
+My machine has a lot more free memory than that, so that's not likely to be the issue.

+### Profiling helpers

+The problem is revealed when you add profiling to each RSpec hook that's running (stop a test in the debugger and look at the example class's internals to figure out which hooks are active).
+Taking the total time for each file that adds some sort of `Before` or `After` hook, I got these total times over the entire test suite spent in each helper:

+- `app_config_spec_helper`: 0.603s
+- `capybara`: 0.119s
+- `fabrication_spec_helper`: 0.231s
+- `mongoid_spec_helper`: **48.98s**
+- `rspec-rails`: 0s
+- `spec_helper`: 2.6s

+`mongoid_spec_helper` runs a total of **1595 times**, taking 0.031 seconds each time it runs - all by itself!
+Running all tests that need `mongoid_spec_helper` yields 0.046s per example, vs. 0.013s per example for those that do not need to access Mongo.

+So now we have a lead for what's taking so long.

 ## Testing with Mongo
 ### Keeping test databases in memory